ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Information systems audit controls

-Audit requirements and activities involving verification of operational systems should be carefully planned and agreed to minimise disruptions to business processes.
+Audit requirements and activities involving verification of operational systems must be carefully planned and agreed to minimise disruptions to business processes.

 ## Enforcement